junxit/us-congress-bills-117/metadata.md

 - 2021-02-26 — The previous question was ordered on the amendment (A003) pursuant to the rule.
 - 2021-02-26 — The previous question was ordered on the amendment (A004) pursuant to the rule.
 - 2021-02-26 — The previous question was ordered pursuant to the rule.
+- 2021-03-02 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.